lucafrancesc/CV/README.md

 Pro active : During my experience in hospitality I not only developed the skills that allow me to sort several problems in a short amount of time but also helped me to think ahead trying to prevent situation.

 Learning agility : I like to learn by doing and try different approaches to use my skills in new challenging situations.
+I am currently studying Python.

 Enthusiastic : I am eager to learn and practice what I study.
 During the pre course and on Codewars I felt very energetic when solving coding challenges.